Meta (Facebook) data science internships are some of the most coveted intern positions in data science.

 However, Meta will find it valuable if someone has worked with a team and developed cooperative and communicative skills.
 The ability to solve complex problems and find alternative solutions to data-related problems can also be a huge plus.

-Data science or research-related solutions for projects on repositories like GitHub can also earn you some extra points, especially if these solutions are widely used in the data science community.
+Data science or research-related solutions for projects on repositories like GitHub can earn you some extra points, especially if these solutions are widely used in the data science community.

 While an internship at Meta is a very rewarding experience for any intern, a paycheck is required.
 Fortunately, Meta understands the importance of supporting its interns with reasonable pay.